First Republic Registrar foundation

 Allodium refers to a form of holding property in which full title is vested in a clearly identifiable party, without division of interest or dependency on a superior holder.

-Historically, Allodial title described land held free from feudal obligation, where no superior landlord or external claim governed the tenure.
+Historically, allodial title described land held free from feudal obligation, where no superior landlord or external claim governed the tenure.

 Modern Title Structures